 To give you an idea, scans on our 1.5T and Vida 3T start at $650.00.

 What to expect

-- Since the MRI scanner uses a powerful magnetic field, you will be asked to remove anything containing metal such as jewellry, piercings, dentures or hearing aids.
+- Please arrive 15 minutes before your appointment.
+Depending on the area being scanned, you may need to change into a gown.
+You will be asked to remove anything containing metal such as jewelry, piercings, dentures or hearing aids.